oxipay/oxidocs/content/Accreditation/_index.md

 2 - Sign up for an Oxipay account using your personal information.

 - Please ensure your mobile number is correct as you will need to receive a verification code.
-- You must use factual personal information to be identified correctly.

 <div class="panel">
     If you can't sign up please contact <a href="mailto:pit@{{< domain >}}">pit@{{< domain >}}</a>